MayKhine/trkHire/README.md

 - delete a job
 - sort the jobs
 - filter the jobs
-- load to local storage
+- load to local storage : done
-- unload from local storage
+- unload from local storage to json file

 #### wants